ndycuong/Image-Processing/README.md

   4. WEEK 4  : Fourier transform => high-pass and low-pass Gausian filters
   5. WEEK 5  : Image sharpening => Sobel, Laplace

-Additionally, there are some bonus exercises in class by group project: Detect row and column from given chessboard images
+Additionally, there are some bonus exercises in class: Detect row and column from given chessboard images
 => Using line hough transform / detect contour